 In order to ensure a safe environment for students to explore their personal concerns, all counseling services are confidential.
 This means that our staff will not reveal the identity of students who seek our services, will not confirm or deny a student's participation in counseling, and will not provide any details about what has been discussed in counseling without the student's written consent.
 We do not give information to parents, loved ones or other offices or departments within the university without a student's written consent.
 Students may request to have information shared with the person(s) of their choice and can sign a release granting us permission to share confidential counseling information.

-An individual experiencing a crisis can come to CAPS at any time during office hours and receive a prompt in-person evaluation.
+An individual experiencing a crisis can come to CAPS at any time during office hours and speak to the consultant on duty.
 If it is after business hours and your student is in imminent crisis, please call 911 or one of the following numbers: MHMRA at (713) 970-7000, Crisis Intervention of Houston at (713) 468-5463 and UH Department of Public Safety: (713) 743–3333 and ask to be transferred to the on-call clinician.

 How to Discuss CAPS Services with your student